-With this unrivaled expertise in electronics design, control, and manufacture Mitsubishi Electric delivers the highest reliability and highest efficiency in uninterruptible power supplies
+With its unrivaled expertise in electronics design, control, and manufacture, Mitsubishi Electric delivers the highest reliability and highest efficiency in uninterruptible power supplies

 Mitsubishi Electric has been at the forefront of technological advances in the design and development of uninterruptible power supplies for the past 25 years.
 Older UPS installations used transformer designs and Silicon-Controlled Rectifiers (SCRs) as power devices, which limited efficiencies to the 85-90% range.
 In the decade that followed, Mitsubishi Electric led the charge to drastically improve efficiencies with a series of revolutionary developments.
 The introduction of Insulated Gate Bi-Polar Transistors (IGBTs) delivered higher switching rates, and, with proper control, a more refined sine wave that provided better response to load transients.
 Mitsubishi Electric is the only brand of UPS that designs and manufactures its own semiconductors - knowing best how to control its electronics for highest reliability and maximum efficiency.
 The use of IGBTs inspired the concept of the 3-level topology transformerless UPS, which Mitsubishi Electric pioneered in 2008 with its 9900 series.
 Later, Mitsubishi Electric extended its development of SiC technologies into the MOSFET power devices used in the SUMMIT, a game-changing UPS introduced in 2015.
 Mitsubishi Electric's latest advancement has been the launch of the world's first 2 megawatt capacity UPS in 2017, the 9900CX.